Wishful thinking: Attention

 Humans have a physiologically limited visual field that must be selectively directed to certain stimuli.
 Attention is the cognitive process that allows this task to be accomplished and it might be responsible for the phenomenon of wishful seeing.
 Expectations, desires and fears are among the various factors that help direct attention.
 Consequently, these cognitive experiences have the opportunity to influence the perceptual experience.
 In turn, attention can organize planned movement, providing a mechanism through which visual stimuli can influence behavior.

 Attentional deficits can also lead to altered perceptual experiences.
 Inattentional blindness, where unexpected events go by undetected, is one such deficit.
 Using an inattentional blindness paradigm, researchers, White and Davies, had participants fixate on a cross in the center of the screen.
 First, a number cue denoting the number of letters that would appear on the arms of the cross appeared in the center of the cross.
 Following the cue, the actual letters would appear on the arms of the cross.
 Over four trials, the number of letters matched the number that was cued.
 On the fifth trial, half of the participants were cued to expect a smaller number of letters and half were cued to expect the correct number of letters.
 The letters then appeared on the screen accompanied by an unexpected stimulus.
 Participants were asked which letters appeared and whether they had seen any additional object.
 Participants cued to expect fewer letters were more susceptible to inattentional blindness as they failed to detect the unexpected stimulus more often than participants who had been cued to expect the correct number of stimuli.
 These results indicate that attentional capacity is affected by expectations.
 This provides further evidence that cognitive processes converge in order to help construct the perceptual experience.

 Although attention can lead to enhanced perceptual processing, the lack of attention to stimuli can also lead to a perceived enhanced perception of the stimuli.
 Participants were pre-cued that indicated the diagonal to which they should be attending.
 They were then presented with stimuli (gratings with different textures) and then a response cue that indicated the diagonal for which the participants had to judge their perception.
 70% of the time the response cue matched the pre-cue and 30% of the time did not match the pre-cue.
-The participants were asked to report texture of the gratings that appeared in the response-cue and discriminate its visibility.
+The participants were asked to report the texture of the gratings that appeared in the response-cue and discriminate its visibility.
 This set-up allowed them to compare the perception of attended (cued) and non-attended stimuli (uncued).
 Higher visibility was reported for stimuli that was unattended.
 Therefore, inattention lead to an overestimation of perception sensitivity.
 This study suggests attention bias, a mechanism of wishful thinking, does not only rely on what individuals fixate upon, but the unattended stimuli as well.